Montana/heat-cli/README.md

 This is what it will look like if your build is successful, it's going to call a weather API and spit the results out in a VM:

 <img width="1338" alt="Screen Shot 2022-07-21 at 6 10 06 PM" src="https://user-images.githubusercontent.com/20936398/180340384-43a7a7da-49f7-4fad-afb6-15b9eab5f992.png">

+Using the `LookBusy` function in Heat is quite simple.
+Just add `heat -t`, this will make you look busy if someone looks at your monitor and you're in the CLI.
+You'll need to set a `sleep` flag, so this ultimately gets cancelled, if you don't Travis will end up getting stuck.
+So just add something like `sleep 20`.

 ## Conclusion